MUKHTAR280506/AI-CHATBOT-CURRENCY-CONVERTER-USING-DIALOGFLOW/README.md

 AI CHATBOT FOR CURRENCY CONVERTOR USING GOOGLE'S  DIALOGFLOW

 This is a AI chatbot for currency conversion.
 Chatbot is integrated with Telegram.
 It gives the latest rates of the currency.
-It can give latest rates for 33 currency including USD, GBP, INR, CAD etc. which can be checked in URL https://app.freecurrencyapi.com/request-playground.
+It can give latest rates for 33 currency including USD, GBP, INR, CAD etc. List of supported currency can be checked in URL https://app.freecurrencyapi.com/request-playground.

 language used -  Python
 web framework- Flask